Maureen Ryan: #MeToo

 In 2017, in the wake of #MeToo and the Harvey Weinstein scandal, Ryan revealed that she had been sexually assaulted in 2014 by a television executive, though for legal reasons she did not name him.
 Ryan said he was investigated after it happened, but continued to harass other women before he was hired by a different network.
 Ryan states this incident is what caused her two-month hiatus in 2015.

-Personal life

-Ryan lives with her husband and son in Chicago.